Can GW231123 have a stellar origin?: Introduction

-If it had zero spin, the primary BH in GW231123 would likely lie above the BHMG unless the $^{12}\mathrm{C}(\alpha,\gamma)^{16}\mathrm{O}$ reaction rate were $\sim3\sigma$ smaller than its median value~\cite{Mehta:2021fgz}.~However, this is based on simulations of (P)PISN which have neglected rotation, so this conclusion is unlikely to apply to GW231123 and its extremely high spins.~Indeed, previous theoretical work~\cite{Marchant:2020haw} has shown that rotation can raise the \emph{lower} edge of the gap by $\sim 15\%$ (from $45.5\msun$ to $52.4\msun$).~It is {currently} not known how rotation affects the \emph{upper} edge of the BHMG.
-These considerations raise the question of whether stellar evolution can produce a BH as massive and highly spinning as the primary in GW231123.~
+If it had zero spin, the primary BH in GW231123 would likely lie above the BHMG unless the $^{12}\mathrm{C}(\alpha,\gamma)^{16}\mathrm{O}$ reaction rate were $\sim3\sigma$ smaller than its median value~\citep{Mehta:2021fgz}.~However, this is based on simulations of (P)PISN which have neglected rotation, so this conclusion is unlikely to apply to GW231123 and its extremely high spins.~Indeed, previous theoretical work~\citep{Marchant:2020haw} has shown that rotation can raise the \emph{lower} edge of the gap by $\sim 15\%$ (from $45.5\msun$ to $52.4\msun$).~It is {currently} not known how rotation affects the \emph{upper} edge of the BHMG.